-- 1 Get to a safe place any place away from the person(s) harming you. - 2 Access campus and local community services to receive the care, support, and assistance vou deserve.
-You can contact Survivor Advocate Marianne Frapwell (323-259-1359).
-The Advocate is also available after hours through the Oxy 24/7 Confidential Hotline (323-341-4141).
-Counselors on the L. A. Rape and Battering Hotline (213-626-3393) or the National Sexual Assault Hotline (800-656-4673) can also help explain resources, reporting processes, and options seven days a week, 24 hours a day. - 3 Preserve evidence in cases of sexual violence, intimate partner violence, or stalking.
+- 1. Get to a safe place.
+Any place away from the person(s) harming you. - 2.
+Access campus and local community services to receive the care, support, and assistance you deserve.
+You can contact Oxy's Survivor Advocate, Marianne Frapwell, at ((323)259-1359) during regular business hours.
+After hours, the Oxy 24/7 Confidential Hotline ((323)341- 4141) can connect you to a survivor advocate at Oxy's community partner Peace Over Violence.
+Counselors on the Peace Over Violence/L. A. Rape and Battering Hotline ((213)626-3393) or the National Sexual Assault Hotline ((800)656-4673) can also help explain resources, reporting processes, and options seven days a week, 24 hours a day. - 3.
+Preserve evidence in cases of sexual violence, intimate partner violence, or stalking.
 It is important to preserve evidence that may assist law enforcement personnel.
 If possible, place each item of clothing you were wearing at the time of the assault in a separate paper bag and do not shower, bathe, douche, wash, or clean any part of your body, including brushing your teeth, until you have had a forensic medical exam.
-If possible, do not clean the area or move anything around where assault has occurred, in case law enforcement and detectives need access to the area. - 4 Seek medical care as soon as possible.
-If the assault was recent: Call Occidental's Survivor Advocate (323-259-1359) or Oxy's 24/7 Confidential Hotline (323-341-3141) to arrange transportation to one of three local hospitals that have a Sexual Assault Response Team (SART) available 24 hours a day, seven days a week.
-If the assault was not recent: Still consider a possible SART exam, or human immunodeficiency virus (HIV)
+If possible, do not clean the area or move anything around where assault has occurred, in case law enforcement and detectives need access to the area. - 4.
+Seek medical care as soon as possible.
+If within 96 hours of an assault: Call Occidental's Survivor Advocate ((323)259-1359) or Oxy's 24/7 Confidential Hotline ((323)341- 4141) to arrange transportation to one of three local hospitals that have a Sexual Assault Response Team (SART) available 24 hours a day, seven days a week.
+If after 96 hours of an assault: Still consider a possible SART exam, or human immunodeficiency virus (HIV) testing and sexually transmitted infections (STI) testing at Emmons Wellness Center.
+Emmons also can provide prophylaxis (measures to prevent disease). - 5.
+Consider filing a report with the College's Title IX Office, the Los Angeles Police Department Northeast Division, and/or Campus Safety Department.
+Survivors can request a victim advocate or the Oxy Survivor Advocate for confidential support and to ensure their rights are respected during interviews with law enforcement.
+The Title IX Office and Campus Safety are available to help survivors file a report with the police.
+On campus, reports can be filed with the Title IX Coordinator, Deputy Coordinators, the Dean on Duty, and Campus Safety by phone, in writing, or by email.